mzivic7/endcord/README.md

 ## Features
 - Extremely low CPU and RAM usage (values greatly depend on number of servers and channels)
-- View images, gifs, videos, audio, stickers and YouTube with ASCII art or in external app
+- Extension API
 - Voice calls (WIP)
 - Integrated RPC (only Rich Presence)
 - Mouse controls
 - Desktop notifications
+- View images, gifs, videos, audio, stickers and YouTube with ASCII art or in external app
 - Download/upload attachments
 - Select message and: reply, edit, delete, go to replied, react, vote in a poll...
 - Member list